weffington/3-body-Project/README.md

 $$\ddot{\mathbf{r_3}} = Gm_1\frac{\mathbf{r_1} - \mathbf{r_3}}{{\lvert \mathbf{r_1} - \mathbf{r_3} \rvert}^3} + Gm_2\frac{\mathbf{r_2} - \mathbf{r_3}}{{\lvert \mathbf{r_2} - \mathbf{r_3} \rvert}^3}$$

- Each $\ddot{\mathbf{r_n}}$ represents the position vectors for each of the three bodies.
-However, notice that each of these equations will blow up in proportion with $\frac{1}{r^3}$.
-This will cause problems when numerically integrating these equations as we will obtain very high acceleration values when this happens, causing numerical errors and animating problems.
-We therefore will insert a softening term $\epsilon$ and rewrite the equations as the following:
+The denominators in each of these three equations will be problematic when coding the simulation, as each equation will blow up as the three bodies get closer together.
+To get around this, we insert a softening term $\epsilon$ into the denominators:

 $$\ddot{\mathbf{r_1}} = Gm_2\frac{\mathbf{r_2} - \mathbf{r_1}}{({\lvert \mathbf{r_2} - \mathbf{r_1} \rvert^2 + \epsilon^2})^{1.5}} + Gm_3\frac{\mathbf{r_3} - \mathbf{r_1}}{({\lvert \mathbf{r_3} - \mathbf{r_1} \rvert^2 + \epsilon^2})^{1.5}}$$